 Users can create reports, manage payroll and pay taxes using this accounting software.
 Small Businesses often rely on QB for creating and managing Invoices.

 How to Mark an Invoice as Paid in QuickBooks

-Many instances have been recorded where customer forget to mark invoice as paid in QB.
+Many instances have been recorded where customers forget to mark invoices as paid in QB.
 Follow the steps given below in order to mark an invoice as paid in QuickBooks:

 - Go to create and select Receive Payment under customers.